jgi-kbase/GeneHomologyPrototype/README.md

 POST /namespace/<namespace id>/search
 ```

-Performs a search with a sequence in FASTA format provided in the `POST` body against the
+Performs a search with a protein sequence in FASTA format provided in the `POST` body against the
 database associated with the given namespace. `curl -T` is useful for this:
 `curl -X POST -T UniRef50_A0A257EYX4.fasta http://localhost:8080/namespace/lastns/search`
 Currently the input FASTA must contain only one sequence.